 Foothill Gold Line – Pasadena to Azusa

 When will the Foothill Gold Line from Pasadena to Azusa open for service?

-Metro’s preference is to open all stations simultaneously, not city-by-city and that is how we are building the project; however, Metro will ultimately make all decisions about when and how to open the line.
+Metro’s preference is to open all stations simultaneously, not city-by-city; however, Metro will ultimately make all decisions about when and how to open the line.

-Is parking planned at all of the future stations?
+Is parking available at all of the new stations?

-Yes, all six stations on the Foothill Gold Line from Pasadena to Azusa will have parking facilities.
-Arcadia, Monrovia, Irwindale and the two stations in Azusa will have parking structures; Duarte/City of Hope station will have surface parking lot.
+Yes, all six stations on the Foothill Gold Line from Pasadena to Azusa have parking facilities.
+Arcadia, Monrovia, Irwindale and the two stations in Azusa have parking structures; Duarte/City of Hope station has a surface parking lot.
 For more information on and to view a site plan for each of the parking facilities, click the ‘site plan’ link on each city page on the website.

 Where are the stations located?

 All cities on the Pasadena to Azusa segment will have stations.
 From west to east

 - Arcadia Station is located at First Street and Santa Clara Avenue

 - Monrovia Station is located just west of Myrtle Avenue and north of Duarte Road